Nat Geo Day Tour: In Verdi's Footsteps

 • Visit Teatro alla Scala and enjoy a guided tour of the theater and museum

-• Relax over an apéritif at the Grand Hotel et de Milan, where Verdi lived and died, and where you can take a break in Gerry's Bar just as he used to
+• Visit the Grand Hotel et de Milan, where Verdi lived and died and where, if you wish, you can purchase refreshments in Gerry's Bar just as he used to.

 What to expect